 Combining fresh local food and drink in a relaxed, industrial-inspired atmosphere, Hoo Ha Bar is the latest venture to grace the burgeoning South Brisbane scene.
 Passionate about good quality produce, the cafe-meets-bar opened their doors in late March 2013.
 As a newly established business, the owner of the Hoo Ha Bar Anthony Lindenmayer believes that WorkPro’s web based work health and safety hospitality inductions are fundamental to the development of their new staff.

 For leading Australian recruitment agency, Horner Recruitment, delivering workplace safety training and conducting background checks on a diverse candidate base was a time consuming strain on resources.
 However, the clever use of technology has solved this issue for the agency, as the web based WorkPro system enables it to manage large volumes of white and blue-collar candidates on a daily basis, reducing both time and money spent on compliance.

 Rusher Rogers is a white collar boutique recruiter specialising in permanent and temporary employment and a range of specialist HR solutions.

-With 10-15 new employees joining its Laverton site every month, a time-efficient and reliable criminal history check process is fundamental to Toll’s talent management strategy.
-Since introducing a new, integrated system, the company has seen marked improvements in what was previously a disruptive process.
+With 10-15 new staff joining its Laverton site every month, a time-efficient and reliable criminal history check process is fundamental to Toll’s talent management strategy.
+Since introducing a new, integrated system, the business has seen marked improvements in what was previously a disruptive process.
 The warehouse distribution centre, which services one of Australia’s major supermarket chains, currently staffs around 600 permanent and casual workers, and is growing steadily.